Considering exiting your business? Then read on to see how an EOT could be the way to go.

 To protect your assets for future generations

 A will can ensure that assets are kept within the family and are passed on down the generations.
-Many people are concerned that new spouses or second families will inherit their assets in the future, and a well-structured will can help to prevent this.
+Many people are concerned that new spouses or second families will inherit their assets in the future, and a well-structured will can help prevent this.

 To save on Inheritance Tax